jaitl/jaitl.github.io/content/about.md

 tags: []
 private: true
 ---
 I'm a Senior Software Engineer.
+I have experience in the development of High-Load, Distributed, and Big Data Analysis systems.

-I focus on Kotlin, Java, Scala languages.
-My profiles are High-Load and Big Data systems.
+I focus on JVM languages: Kotlin, Java, Scala.
+Also, I can write on Golang, Python, and JavaScript.

 My Russian telegram blog: [Senior's Blog](https://t.me/seniorsITBlog)